 Greeting card

-Text on the reverse side: A contemporary green adaptation of a Japanese woodblock print dating 1814.
-The Japanese word for frog is “kaeru”, which ...
+Text on the reverse side: A contemporary flamenco adaptation of a Japanese woodblock print dating 1814.
+The Japanese word for frog is “kaeru”, whi...

 View full details